 No. (See above) We're a seriously scrappy conference.

 No. We're a great place for pros and newbies alike.

 Where is it?

-Microsoft is a recurring sponsor for Denver Dev Day and has provided our venue space for nearly 9+ years.
+Microsoft is a recurring sponsor for Denver Dev Day and has provided our venue space for a decade!
 We're grateful for their continued sponsorship; find out more about our great venue in the event site details.
 So where is it?
 The beautiful Microsoft Denver office which is a great facility for this sort of thing.
 It's easy to get to with hotels and restaurants in arm's reach.
 We look forward to seeing you.